ricardokleinklein/deepMultiSpeech/README.md

 # Deep Multi-Speech model

+**NOTE: This repository may not work as it is now.
+It'll undergo major changes in the next days, and I'll update it again once I'm satisfied with the result.** I am sorry if this is causing any inconvenience to you.

 The aim of this repository is to provide an implementation of what we've called Deep MultiSpeech, a Deep Learning architecture which generates audio samples for several different tasks such as Speech Enhancement and Voice Conversion, using as a vocoder an implementation of Wavenet (https://github.com/r9y9/wavenet_vocoder/).